TonyHomsi/case_aditro_logistics/README.md

 conda activate logistec
 ```

-4. Verify that the new environment(poc) was installed correctly:
+4. Verify that the new environment(logistec) was installed correctly:
 ```
 conda env list
 ```